List of Atomwaffen Division members in the United States who faced criminal charges: Andrew Thomasberg

-On September 19, 2019, Andrew Thomasberg was arrested at his home in McLean, Virginia for selling guns illegally.
-FBI Special Agent Shawn Matthews, whose focus is on domestic terrorism, testified that after the Unite the Right rally Thomasberg, in which he participated with Vanguard America, he joined the Atomwaffen Division, that, in Matthews' words, is "distinct in that it advocates for violence or violent acts to start a racial war in the United States."
+On September 19, 2019, Andrew Thomasberg was arrested at his home in McLean, Virginia, for selling guns illegally.
+FBI Special Agent Shawn Matthews, whose focus is on domestic terrorism, testified that after the Unite the Right rally, in which he participated with Vanguard America, Thomasberg joined the Atomwaffen Division, that, in Matthews' words, is "distinct in that it advocates for violence or violent acts to start a racial war in the United States."
 Law enforcement found 20 guns in the house Thomasberg lives in with his mother, stepfather and sister.
 Six of the weapons were in Thomasberg's room, and a pistol was in his car.
 Most of the weapons were loaded.

 In group chat text messages, Thomasberg talked about a racially motivated shooting he committed and discussed in length about his use of LSD.
 He also displayed "significant knowledge of gun manufacture" and obtained equipment for that purpose.
 He said that the Poway synagogue shooting "Coulda been so good" and called Robert Gregory Bowers and Brenton Tarrant saints.
 He also told a friend – who is now a cooperating witness – that he was "carrying enough gear and supplies to set the new high score and wouldn't want to have to explain that to a cop"; Matthews testified that a "new high score" referred to the number of people killed in a mass shooting.
-It was also revealed that Thomasberg had given armed training to the man who shot and killed Bao Hung Van in Fairfax County, Virginia in 2018.
+It was also revealed that Thomasberg had given armed training to the man who shot and killed Bao Hung Van in Fairfax County, Virginia, in 2018.
 Judge Theresa Buchanan called the evidence "extremely concerning" and denied bail.

 On November 12, 2019, Thomasberg pleaded guilty "to making a material false statement in relation to the purchase of a firearm and to possessing firearms while being an unlawful user of or addicted to controlled substances."
 He was sentenced to 12 months in prison on February 28, 2020.
 Thomasberg was released on July 27 2020.